darccio/mergo/README.md

 ## Usage

 You can only merge same-type structs with exported fields initialized as zero value of their type and same-types maps.
 Mergo won't merge unexported (private) fields but will do recursively any exported one.
-It won't merge empty structs value as [they are not considered zero values](https://golang.org/ref/spec#The_zero_value) either.
-Also maps will be merged recursively except for structs inside maps (because they are not addressable using Go reflection).
+It won't merge empty structs value as [they are zero values](https://golang.org/ref/spec#The_zero_value) too.
+Also, maps will be merged recursively except for structs inside maps (because they are not addressable using Go reflection).

 ```go
 if err := mergo.Merge(&dst, src); err != nil {